-Objective: To safeguard the breeding grounds with the focus on Kazakhstan; cross-border cooperation to protect the birds’ key resting places on their migration routes and their wintering grounds from India to North Africa.
+Objective: To safeguard the breeding grounds with the focus on Kazakhstan; cross-border cooperation to protect the birds’ key resting places on their migration routes and their wintering grounds from India to north-east Africa.

 Objectives: to carry out coordinated research on the Canada Warbler across its entire habitat (North and South America, the Caribbean); to acquire important knowledge and safeguard its long-term survival.